gavinlyonsrepo/gavinlyonsrepo.github.io/_posts/2018-08-25-Pic12F675-projects-created.md

 * Name: pic_12F675_projects
-* Title: pic micro-controller: pic12F675 project and examples .
+* Title: PIC12F675 project and examples .
-* Description: A repository to store pic12F675 project and examples in C and assembly for a beginner to the pic micro-controller.
+* Description: A repository to store PIC12F675 projects and example code in C and assembly for the PIC micro-controller.
 * Author: Gavin Lyons